 Anxiety: The Paradox

 Anxiety can feel really out of whack when you are swamped with it.
-It is paradoxical in nature, meaning it will cause you to do exactly the opposite of what would support your goals.
-And too much of it will put your physical and emotional body at risk.
+It is a paradox, meaning it will cause you to behave in exactly the opposite way of what would support your goals.
+And too much of it will put your physical body at risk.
 If the weight of responsibility and worry that you carry is too much, please reach out.

 - The socially anxious person who wants to meet others, but can’t bring herself to speak with anyone at the party.

-- The estranged parent of an adult child who is desperately trying to understand what happened, and grieves the loss of contact, but often ends up stuck in blame, which is not helpful.
+- The estranged parent of an adult child who is desperately trying to understand what happened, and grieves the loss of contact, but often ends up stuck in blame.

 People often find that simply knowing anxiety has a hereditary component provides emotional relief.
-They can tell me immediately which side of their family was most affected.
-They also learn that anxiety has become their lifestyle habit, and that habits can be changed. which is also a welcome revelation.
+They also learn that anxiety has become their lifestyle habit, and that habits can be changed, which is also a welcome revelation.